 - There is the issuance of debt securities, both short-term (money orders) and long-term debt (bonds, mortgages, and else.) and increased debt with the receipt of offset funds;

-What Includes Cash and That Doesn’t Include Cash?
+What Includes Cash and What Doesn’t?

 Recognize the groups that do and do not fall into the money category, namely: